ar-nelson/osmosis-js/README.md

     |
     Length (4 bytes, big-endian 32-bit int)

 If `Length` is negative, it signifies that the decrypted contents of `Message` are compressed.
-The length of `Message` is the absolute value of `Length`. `Message` is a sodium `box`, encrypted with the receiver's public key.
+The length of `Message` is the absolute value of `Length`. `Message` is encrypted using Monocypher's AEAD and a shared key computed from one peer's private key and the other's public key.
 Inside is a JSON-RPC message, which may be compressed with zstandard.

 Each Osmosis instance starts a TCP service, called the Gateway Service, on a random ephemeral port.
 This service receives pair requests and connection requests.